How to integrate Mx technologies MCP with LangChain

 List member accountsTool to list accounts for a specific member.

-List statements by memberTool to list statements for a member.
+List statements by memberRetrieve a paginated list of monthly account statements (PDF) for a specific member.

 List transactions by memberTool to list transactions for a member.